 In response to these shortages, the American Association of Directors of Psychiatric Residency Training (AADPRT) convened a Workforce Task Force in 2019.
 The task force was charged with studying obstacles to increasing the psychiatrist workforce and the feasibility of potential strategies and solutions.
-In 2022 the task force provided the executive committee a range of recommendations, leading to formation of a workforce committee to continue this work.
+In 2022 the task force provided the Executive Council a range of recommendations, leading to formation of the Workforce Committee to continue this work.

-There is a clear and urgent need for an increase in the number of psychiatrists available in the United States.
-While we need to sustain interest in psychiatry, at this time there continues to be more medical students interested in psychiatry than available residency positions.
-Successful and sustained expansion of residency training slots needs to be an urgent priority.
-To do so effectively, current and prospective program directors need easily accessible resources and mentoring specific to their needs.
+There is a clear and urgent need for an increase in the number of psychiatrists available in the US.
+While we need to sustain interest in psychiatry, at this time there are more medical students interested in psychiatry than available residency positions.
+Expansion of residency training slots needs to be an urgent priority.
+To do so effectively, current and prospective program directors need easily accessible resources and mentoring.
+For example, an existing program might need help making a business case for adding new positions and for developing new tracks while a new program might need assistance in meeting and understanding all of the ACGME requirements.
+Practical ways to help program directors could include providing access to consultants with experience starting or expanding a program and/or having a library of templates available for commonly used policies to build on.

 In addition to expanding the pool of general psychiatrists, we need to address the significant shortage of sub-specialists in psychiatry.
-A two-pronged approach would be first to ensure that all general psychiatrists are well trained to treat all specific subpopulations and second to implement strategies to increase the number of trained subspecialists.
+A two-pronged approach would be: (1) to ensure that all general psychiatrists are trained to treat all specific subpopulations; and (2) to implement strategies to increase the number of trained subspecialists.
+While the former can improve access to care, the latter is needed to provide subspecialist care when needed.
+The latter can also provide experienced psychiatrists with in-depth subspecialty training so that they can then go on to provide that training to both general psychiatrists and those training in the subspecialties.
+While there are no easy or one-size-fits-all solutions, there are innovative programs underway to explore shortened training pathways.

 Recruitment and retention of teaching faculty are areas that need sustained attention.
-A simple increase in the number of psychiatrists available is not sustainable without having dedicated and enthusiastic teaching faculty.
+A simple increase in the number of psychiatrists available would not be sustainable without having dedicated and enthusiastic teaching faculty.
 Salary disparities between private settings and academic work, which requires time for faculty to teach and supervise, is an important issue that is difficult to address and will need national level advocacy efforts.
-It will also require providing program directors and faculty with tools to be able to make a business case for graduate medical education at their institutions.
-Burnout among both program directors and faculty members that leads to attrition is also significant barrier to the sustained expansion of residency and fellowship slots in psychiatry.
+It will also need providing program directors and faculty with tools to be able to make a business case at their institutions.

 It is also worth exploring other options with the end goal of meeting the growing psychiatric needs of the patient population.
-The workforce can be augmented with Nonphysician Providers (NPPs).
-Effective use of hybrid teams with NPPs and psychiatrists hinges on understanding the training and education of NPPs and learning effective ways to work jointly with them.
+The workforce can be augmented with Advanced Practice Providers (APPs).
+Effective use of hybrid teams with APPs and psychiatrists hinges on understanding the training and education of APPs and learning effective ways to work jointly with them.
 It also requires psychiatrists being trained in leading hybrid teams.
-As NPPs are increasingly present in clinical settings where residents and fellows work, it is important to develop best practices for the co-work of residents and fellows with NPPs.

 Incorporation of collaborative care and telepsychiatry may help us more effectively provide psychiatric care to our patients.
-Training residents and fellows on ways to leverage psychiatrist time using collaborative care models, to provide effective telepsychiatry may also help alleviate the shortage.
+Training on ways to leverage psychiatrists' time using collaborative care models to provide effective telepsychiatry and to use hybrid teams may also help alleviate the shortage.